 In his 1992 autobiography co-written by JoAnn Ridley, High Times — Keeping ‘Em Flying, Kennedy offered a far more sinister explanation for the crash.
 After a close examination of the plane’s damaged right wing, right gear, brakes and propellers, Kennedy said he realized the ground loop was not normal, but “forced,” and that Earhart purposely wrecked the plane.
 When confronted by Kennedy, she “told me not to mention it and to mind my own business,” he wrote.

-As an added feature in this interview, still relevant after 25 years, Kennedy lent his considerable expertise to the early TIGHAR claims that made so much international noise in its early days, and sadly, continues to do so, though only those without critical thinking ability pay any attention these days.
+As an added feature in this interview, still relevant after 25 years, Kennedy lent his considerable expertise to the early TIGHAR claims that made so much international noise in the early days, and sadly, continues to do so, though only those without critical thinking ability pay attention anymore.
+(Boldface emphasis mine throughout.)
 We begin:

 KENNEDY: Bill, this gal was a true lady . . . lots of class, but no snob, friendly with all the shop guys, very inquisitive about the work being done on her airplane.
 Always looking over the shoulder, but never interfering with the mechanics.
 She and I developed a special relationship as I was the only one, once she got to know my work, who she would allow to work on her engines.
 Polly (Art’s high-school sweetheart and wife of 45 years, who died in 1978), Amelia and I would go out for supper many times when we were working late.
 On one occasion she lamented how she was tiring of all the notoriety, sick of all the false fancy friends, fed up with George’s constant pressures, and simply yearned once more to be a simple American gal who could enjoy her privacy like the rest of us could.
 Polly and Amelia got along great, went shopping together, had girl-to-girl private times, and really developed a close friendship.